skttl/Skybrud.Umbraco.Redirects/README.md

 - Property editor that can be added to either a content item or media item to show inbound redirects

-- Package only handles custom redirecs - eg. added manually by an editor.
+- Package only handles custom redirecs - e.g. added manually by an editor.
 The package will let Umbraco 7.5+ handle redirects for renamed pages

 - Includes a `RedirectsService` for managing the redirects from your own code